EU court delivers transparency blow on MEP expenses

 Stalled reforms

-The monthly €4,400 is controversial because it is paid automatically into MEPs' accounts on top of their salaries, and requires no receipts or proof of what it is spent on.
+One of the expense types, a monthly €4,400 lump sum for office expenses, is controversial because it is paid automatically into MEPs' accounts on top of their salaries, and requires no receipts or proof of what it is spent on.

 An MEP's expenses can be used for any number of purchases when it comes to travel and office expenses, with few restrictions.